When Calls the Heart: Production

+Release

+The series began airing on the Hallmark Channel in the United States on January 11, 2014, and on Super Channel in Canada on April 16, 2014.
+The series was renewed for a second season, which aired from April 25 to June 13, 2015.
+Hallmark Channel announced in July 2015 that the series had been renewed for a third season, which aired from February 21 to April 10, 2016, with a sneak peek airing during the 2015 Christmas season.
 Soon in the same period, it was announced that Season 4 would premiere on the Hallmark Channel Christmas Day with a two-hour special.
 On April 11, 2016, Lissing and Krakow announced via the series' Facebook page that Hallmark Channel had renewed the series for a fourth season, which aired from February 19 to April 23, 2017.

 On April 24, 2017, series star Erin Krakow announced via the Hallmark Channel website that the show would return for a fifth season, which premiered in February 2018 and ended in April.
 Filming for season five began in Vancouver on August 22, 2017, and ended on December 21, 2017.

-On March 14, 2019, Hallmark announced it had dropped Loughlin from future company projects due to her role in the 2019 college admissions bribery scandal.
+The show later aired from February to April 2018.
+Season six of the show began airing on February 24, 2019, however, on March 14, Hallmark announced that they had dropped Loughlin from future company projects due to her role in the 2019 college admissions bribery scandal.
 On April 10, 2019, it was announced that season six would resume on May 5, 2019, with Loughlin's scenes edited out.

 On April 13, 2019, the series was renewed for a seventh season which aired February 23 to April 26, 2020.
 On April 26, 2020, Hallmark Channel announced via a video from Krakow that the series would return for an eighth season, which aired from February 21 to May 9, 2021.
 On May 9, 2021, Hallmark Channel announced via a video from Krakow that the series would return for a ninth season, which aired from March 6 to May 22, 2022.
 On June 17, 2022, the series was renewed for a tenth season.

-On February 22, 2023, ahead of the tenth season premiere, the series was renewed for a 12-episode eleventh season.
+On February 22, 2023, ahead of the tenth season premiere, the series was renewed for an eleventh season which went on to premiere on April 7, 2024.

 On May 10, 2024, Hallmark Channel announced, via an Entertainment Tonight exclusive, that the series would be returning for a twelfth season, with 12 all-new episodes.
-Production is scheduled to start in July 2024.

-On March 23, 2025, during the twelfth season finale, the series was renewed for another 12 episodes for a thirteenth season.
+Production began on July 2024.
+On March 23, 2025, the series was renewed for another 12 episodes for a thirteenth season.
+On December 2, 2025, ahead of the thirteenth season premiere, the series was renewed for 12 episodes of a fourteenth season with Loughlin set to return after making a cameo in the season 13 finale.